About Ashland Community Food Bank

 As a Community Food Bank, we provide 3 days worth of food.
 We distribute 15,000 pounds of food on a weekly basis.
 This is distributed to 240-250 families who shop with us to meet their household’s needs.

-Shoppers are provided a list given the agency to choose what they need and prefer.
-Amounts from each category of food (soup, fruit, protein, dairy) depend on family size and we strive to provide the healthiest choices possible for our shoppers.
-Our job at the Food Bank is to provide food, with kindness and compassion, when a family needs a little extra help to get through the month.
+Shoppers are provided a list giving them agency to choose what they need and prefer.
+Amounts from each category of fresh and shelf stable foods (soup, fruit, protein, dairy, etc.) depend on family size.
+We strive to provide the healthiest choices possible for our shoppers.
+Our job at the Food Bank is to provide food, with dignity and compassion, when a family needs a little extra help to get through the month.

 Service Partners